Judeo-Egyptian Arabic

+Judeo-Egyptian Arabic (also Egyptian Judeo-Arabic) is an Arabic dialect spoken by Egyptian Jews.
+It is a variety of Egyptian Arabic.

+Classification

-Judeo-Egyptian Arabic is an Arabic dialect spoken by Egyptian Jews.
-It is close to the dialect of Alexandria, even for speakers in Cairo.
+Judeo-Egyptian Arabic is one of the Judeo-Arabic dialects.
+It is close to the dialect of Alexandria, and this similarity holds true even for those who speak it in Cairo.
 For example, in Cairene Arabic, "I write" is baktib (بكتب) and "I eat" is bakol.
 In Egyptian Judeo-Arabic, as in western Alexandrian Arabic it is nektobou (نكتبوا) and neshrabou, resembling a first person but in plural form.

+History

+Until the mid 20th century, there were around 75,000 speakers of Judeo-Egyptian Arabic.
+Today, most Egyptian Jews live in Israel and speak Hebrew.

+The first research on Judeo-Egyptian Arabic was done in 1968 by Nada Tomiche.